-So how do you face this challenge?
+So how can your organisation face this challenge?

 Our work across public, not-for-profit and charity organisations experiencing reduced funding takes a number of forms; we can work with you to: